-HSBC appoints insider Noel Quinn as chief executive
+HSBC appoints insider Quinn as CEO amid growth headwinds

 Unicredit boss Jean Pierre Mustier and incoming UBS Group (UBSG.S) Ralph Hamers were among those reported to have caught Tucker’s eye.

-“Noel has proven to be the outstanding candidate to take on a role permanently that he has performed impressively on an interim basis since August 2019,” Tucker said.
+“Noel has proven to be the outstanding candidate to take on a role permanently that he has performed impressively on an interim basis since August 2019,” Tucker said in a statement on Tuesday.

-Quinn takes the helm as the bank faces a tough outlook, with the impact of the coronavirus pandemic adding to its longstanding woes of underperformance in the United States and a struggling investment bank.
+Hong Kong-listed shares of HSBC (0005.HK) rose as much as 2.7% in morning trade, while the broader market .HIS was trading slightly lower.

-Quinn’s appointment ends speculation over who will run HSBC as it heads into what could prove the biggest economic shock in recent times as the coronavirus epidemic brings global travel and consumer spending in many countries to a grinding stop.
+Quinn’s appointment ends speculation over who will run HSBC as it heads into what could prove the biggest economic shock in recent times as the coronavirus outbreak brings global travel and consumer spending in many countries to a grinding stop.

 Tucker defied market expectations that the bank would name Quinn or an outsider to the role when it presented its full year results and new strategy in February, leaving the interim CEO in limbo and in charge of a plan he might not be around to execute.